Gifford group members at work in the lab

 We use Fluorescence-Activated Cell Sorting (FACS) combined with genomics to measure the gene expression of all regulatory pathways and interpret them in the context of root phenotypes.
 This is critical since nodules develop from a specific root cell type and root environmental responses have a high degree of cell specificity.
 We also want to investigate how rhizobial responses (nodulation) intersect with responses to other mutualists in the rhizosphere to improve plant productivity.

-Application of cell type analysis to delineate genes acting in specific locations and under specific conditions.
+Application of cell type analysis can help distinguish genes that act in specific locations and under specific conditions.
 We can use this to predict which promoters and genes could be engineered to enable new functions, including altered plant disease responses and altered mutualistic responses (Theme 4 in the Warwick Integrative Synthetic Biology Centre).

 MScs and MBios: